stargaser/spscviz/README.md

 The mouse wheel or equivalent can be used for zooming.
-The image stretch is based at the lowe end on the pixel values in the currently-zoomed portion of the image, and at the upper end by the timeline-fitter flux Pressing letter "L" will print the current sourceid and x,y pixel location.
+The image stretch is based at the lowe end on the pixel values in the currently-zoomed portion of the image, and at the upper end by the timeline-fitter flux Pressing letter "L" will print (in your terminal) all the information for the current source that was queried from the database.
 A movie mode can be started with "m" and stopped with "s".
 F11 will make the window full-screen and ESC will close it.